Defining conversational AI

 The term conversational AI describes a set of technologies that enables devices and apps such as chatbots to converse with people using their natural languages.

-Conversational AI employs machine learning and natural language processing to collect and analyze languages, comprehend them, and then generate human-like responses.
+Conversational AI employs machine learning and natural language processing to collect and analyse languages, comprehend them, and then generate human-like responses.
 Chatbots and devices that rely on conversational AI become smarter over time, using the data and insights from conversations to improve outcomes.